johndao1005/SDV602-Milestone3-QuangThanhDao/Python-JavaScript.md

 ### Visual Studio Code

 Visual Studio Code or Vs code is a product of Microsoft and it can operate on Linux and MacOS system.
 While initially created for web development, Vs code group and support over 30 programming language as of now.
 The IDE also come with IntelliSense feature like Visual Studio which enable developers to code fast with code suggestions, hint and parameter description.
 Furthermore, Vs code also come with first-rate debugger for JavaScript and Node.js application while other languages debugger extension also included in the marketplace.
 Lastly,  The IDE is supported with large community and a huge range of extension which allow developers to tailor Vs code to accommodate their needs.
+The IDE can be used to code both Python and JavaScript.

 According to dev.to, here are the pros and cons of Atom: